What is an appliance electricity cost calculator?

-Choose a common appliance or enter your own wattage, usage hours, billing days, and rate to estimate daily, monthly, and yearly cost.
+Choose a common appliance or enter your own wattage, usage hours, billing days, and rate to estimate daily, monthly, and yearly electricity cost.

 Electric bill